Getting your Trinity Audio player ready...

 In the back, the theater tempted me—especially the reclining leather seats—but I didn’t have time to watch anything.

 Eventually, I found myself doused in the soft neon glow of the arcade.
+Maybe the gaming scores triggered it, but I heard… the haunting musical tones of the archway.

-Then, his eyes.
-His face.
-That smug, cocky silhouette.
 The Nameless One had re-invaded my mind.

-Our history ran too deep, too tangled to simply shut off, stretching all the way back to childhood.
 And damn it, he was right.
 The impulse to tear his ego down was a flame I couldn’t control.

 Maybe today wasn’t the day to face him.